ergoplatform/ergodocs/docs/dev/get-started.md

 ## Ergo Platform Overview

 Ergo is a revolutionary platform that establishes the foundation for a new wave of blockchain-based applications.
 It is designed with a focus on decentralization, scalability, and security.
 Ergo's standout features include its advanced smart contract capabilities, efficient proof-of-work consensus algorithm, and robust transactional model.
-This section provides an overview of the Ergo platform, its key features, and resources for further exploration.
+This section provides an overview of Ergo, its key features, and resources for further exploration.